S. Azmat Hassan

+Syed Azmat Hassan (سید عزمت حسن; 7 August 1944 – 13 January 2020) was a Pakistani diplomat and academic.
+He served as Ambassador of Pakistan to Malaysia, Syria, and Morocco during a 33-year career in the Pakistani Foreign Service, and subsequently taught at the School of Diplomacy and International Relations at Seton Hall University and the Lahore University of Management Sciences (LUMS).
+He was the second son of Syed Fida Hassan, a Pakistani bureaucrat who served as chairman of the Pakistan Cricket Board between 1963 and 1969.

 Education

-Syed Azmat Hassan studied at St. Anthony's High School in Lahore.
-In 1963 he was awarded a BA degree in economics, political science and history by the University of the Punjab and in 1966 he obtained an MA in economics from the University of Cambridge.
-He gained an MSc in dtrategic dtudies from Quaid-i-Azam University, Islamabad, in 1984.
+Hassan attended St. Anthony's High School in Lahore.
+In 1963 he was awarded a BA in economics, political science, and history by the University of the Punjab.
+In 1966 he obtained an MA in economics from the University of Cambridge.
+He later gained an MSc in strategic studies from Quaid-i-Azam University, Islamabad, in 1984.

-Civil service
+Diplomatic career

-Since 1968, Hassan's civil service assignments have included ambassadorships in Malaysia, Syria (with responsibility for Lebanon) and Morocco.
-He has also served as Deputy Permanent Representative of Pakistan to the United Nations in New York City.
-He has been an additional secretary for foreign affairs and defence issues at the Pakistani Foreign Ministry, where he also served as head of the Middle East desk and as director-general of the Afghanistan Division.
+Hassan joined the Foreign Service of Pakistan as a career diplomat in 1966.
+His 33-year diplomatic career included ambassadorships to Malaysia, Syria (with concurrent responsibility for Lebanon), and Morocco, as well as service as Deputy Permanent Representative of Pakistan to the United Nations in New York from 1979 to 1980.
+At the Pakistani Foreign Ministry he served as Additional Secretary for foreign affairs and defence, head of the Middle East desk, and director-general of the Afghanistan Division.
+He also served as Additional Secretary in the Prime Minister's Secretariat during the tenures of both Nawaz Sharif and Benazir Bhutto.

 At the 1991 Food and Agriculture Organization conference in Rome, Hassan represented Pakistan as Additional Secretary.
-He was elected a joint vice-chairman at a conference convened by the International Atomic Energy Agency in 1994 to adopt the Convention on Nuclear Safety.
+In 1994 he was elected a joint vice-chairman at a conference convened by the International Atomic Energy Agency to adopt the Convention on Nuclear Safety.

-Academia
+Academic career

-After ending his civil service career, Hassan joined the School of Diplomacy and International Relations in fall 2000 as an adjunct professor of Diplomacy and International Relations.
-He taught courses on the modern Middle East and Afghanistan and represented the school in numerous conferences.

-Hassan became associated with the Lahore University of Management Sciences in 2006.
-There he taught a number of courses as an adjunct faculty member, and later as full-time visiting faculty.
+Following his retirement from the foreign service, Hassan taught at several universities in the United States, including Seton Hall University, Columbia University, Rutgers University, and Caldwell College, as well as at LUMS in Lahore.
+He joined the School of Diplomacy and International Relations at Seton Hall in autumn 2000 as an adjunct professor, teaching courses on the modern Middle East and Afghanistan and representing the school at conferences.
+From 2006 he was associated with LUMS, initially as an adjunct faculty member and subsequently as full-time visiting faculty.

 Role in the Lawyers' Movement

-In 2008, Hassan and 25 other former ambassadors were co-signatories to a letter to the newly formed federal government that demanded the immediate restoration of deposed judges.
-They regretted the delay in abiding by the Murree Declaration and said there was no need to link restoration of the judges with constitutional amendments to reform the judiciary.
+In 2008, Hassan was one of 26 former Pakistani ambassadors who were co-signatories to a letter addressed to the newly formed federal government demanding the immediate restoration of judges who had been deposed during the Lawyers' Movement.
+The signatories expressed regret at the delay in abiding by the Murree Declaration and argued that restoration of the judges need not be linked to constitutional amendments to reform the judiciary.